xzel23/utility/README.md

 ## Requirements

- - JDK 8 or later
+ - JDK 11 or later (starting with version 2.0)

 ## Using with Gradle